 A variety of microwave power settings that are suitable for different types of food and food preparation are available.

-A cooking time must always be set to operate the microwave.
-You can either apply the default cooking time or adjust it in the relevant menu.
+In order to operate the microwave, a cooking time must always be provided.
+You can either apply the default cooking time or adjust it in the display.